 A Memorandum of Understanding will be reviewed and revisited for any necessary changes between SILC and the DSE to establish more detailed autonomy by 9/30/2025.

-The DSE will follow federal guidelines regarding SILC Staff supervision according to Council Policy, and not according to DSE authority, as defined in the updated Memorandum of Understanding to eliminate any contradictory or confusing information that exists in the 2021 MOU.
+The DSE will follow federal guidelines regarding SILC Staff supervision as defined in the updated Memorandum of Understanding to eliminate any contradictory or confusing information that exists in the 2021 MOU.

 The SILC will evaluate its relationship with the DSE and make the determination by September 30, 2025 regarding maintaining the current DSE or establishing a new DSE by September 30, 2027.